|

 Local Incubators of Innovation

-Successive Commonwealth governments have established and funded Divisions of
+Successive Commonwealth governments established and funded Divisions of General Practice,

-General Practice in 110 regional areas across Australia to strengthen the
+Primary Health Networks, in regions areas across Australia to strengthen the

 place of general practitioners in the health system.